Flint Cultural Center gave $382K to arts millage campaign, July report shows

 According to the form, of the money received so far, the two largest payouts were $252,336 to Visual Authority LLC in Troy for printing and mail and $89,910 to Crossvoter of Birmingham for digital advertising.
 The form did not indicate any payments to Randall Thompson.
 A $1,500 intern stipend/gas was listed to David Thompson, who told EVM he is Randall Thompson’s son.

 The form listed $7,500 to Dykem Gossett PLLC of Lansing for legal fees, and $1,000 to Performing Arts Consultants on Mallery Street in Flint.
-The latter appears to be an organization helping other organizations plan musical festivals, performance, cruise, marching band and dance events.
+That is the same address as Charles Winfrey, executive director of the New McCree Theater.

 Other payments listed were a $120 membership fee to the Fenton Regional Chamber of Commerce, $350 membership fee to the Flint Genesee Chamber of Commerce, $550 to the Flint Genesee Chamber of Commerce for advertising, $100 membership fee to the Flushing Chamber of Commerce, $250 membership fee to the Grand Blanc Chamber of Commerce.

-Note: Editor’s note: This story has been updated to indicate that the address of Performing Arts Consultants is the same as the address of Charles Winfrey, executive director of The New McCree Theater.